timschneeb/tachiyomi-extensions-revived/.github/ISSUE_TEMPLATE.md

 I acknowledge that:

-- I have updated to the latest version of the app (stable is v0.15.0)
+- I have updated to the latest version of the app
 - I have updated all extensions
 - If this is an issue with the app itself, that I should be opening an issue in https://github.com/tachiyomiorg/tachiyomi
 - I have searched the existing issues for duplicates